tcwan/nxos-armdebug/guides/Eclipse-Docker-setup.md

 ## Debugging the NXT application remotely

-*Note: Make sure that the NXT application has been [downloaded](#downloading-applications-into-the-nxt-brick), and GDBServer is [running](#configuring-software-debugging-for-the-gdb-server-on-the-pc) before invoking the Eclipse Debug Perspective on the PC.*
+*Note: Make sure that the NXT application has been [downloaded and running](#downloading-applications-into-the-nxt-brick), and GDBServer is [running](#configuring-software-debugging-for-the-gdb-server-on-the-pc) before invoking the Eclipse Debug Perspective on the PC.*

 After the configuration of the Debug Launch Configuration, launch it, and switch over to the Eclipse Debug Perspective.